swap1010/Predicting-Credit-Card-Approvals/README.md

 # Predicting-Credit-Card-Approvals
-•	A machine learning model to predict if a credit card application will get approved.
+•	A machine learning model to predict if a credit card application will get approved
 •	The dataset used in this project is the Credit Card Approval dataset from the UCI Machine Learning Repository.